Naval Museum of Madrid

-The Naval Museum (Museo Naval) is a national museum in Madrid, Spain.
-It shows the history of the Spanish Navy since the Catholic Monarchs, in the 15th century, up to the present.
+The Naval Museum (Museo Naval) is a naval museum in Madrid, Spain, devoted to the history of the Spanish Navy since the Catholic Monarchs, in the 15th century, up to the present.
+It is one of the National Museums of Spain and it is attached to the Ministry of Defence.

 The displays set naval history in a wide context with information about the history of the Spanish Empire.
 The collections include navigation instruments, weapons, maps and paintings.